Bruno Aleixo: Skits

 All episodes end with a piano version of a hit tune (without any apparent connection to the theme of the show), sung by Aleixo and Busto.

 Aleixo Psi

 Aleixo Psi is a 2017 follow up series of the Aleixo Show.

 Due to unpredictable and unforeseeable life events, Bruno Aleixo is mandated to undergo psychological counselling by a court order.
 Throughout the 6 episodes of Aleixo Psi, we follow Mr. Aleixo in a journey of self-discovery and confrontation with his unresolved issues and past.
 We are aided by his characteristic honest and self-critical personality, his full commitment to truth, eagerness for self-improvement, and of course, the guidance of the co-star of this series, the Psychologist.
 Aleixo Psi unveils many important details about the mysterious past of the talented Bruno Aleixo, how he came to be the well educated dilettante and self-made man we all admire, and what he had to sacrifice to accomplish so much with sparse resources and in such a short timespan.

-Friends

-Throughout the series, various friends of Aleixo play a part.